boi87/whotube/README.md

 Founders and Coders is a 16 week coding BootCamp.
 Every week (for eight the first eight weeks) students are asked to complete numberous workshops/challenges around a specific web-development subject.
 These workshop/challenges are created to stretch and challenge students knowledge which means they are often started but not completed.

-WhoTube is a web app for those who want to keep their favourite youtubers' latest videos and tweets in one page, always under control!
+WhoTube is a mobile-first web app for those who want to keep their favourite youtubers' latest videos and tweets in one place, always under control!

-## User instructions :books:
+## Setup instructions :books:

 Geeky version: